-The Head of the Opera of the National Moravian-Silesian Theatre belongs to the most significant conductors of his generation.
+The Chief Conductor of the Moravian Philharmonic Orchestra and the Head of the Opera of the National Moravian-Silesian Theatre belongs to the most significant conductors of his generation.
 He was born into family of musicians and since early age he played on piano.
 After singing in children’s choir Kantiléna he decided to dedicate his life to music.
 For Kantiléna’s choirmaster Ivan Sedláček was important to lead his students not just to collective and vocal feeling of music but also to teach them how important it is to organize their work and being enthusiastic.
 In 2006 Jakub Klecker became Artistic director of this children’s choir.
 Despite to his workload he remains on this position till today.
 Under his leadership choir continues in previous achievements.

 Klecker studied conducting at Jiří Bělohlávek and Tomáš Koutník’s classes at the Music and Dance Faculty of the Academy of Performing Arts in Prague (HAMU).
 After finishing his studies, he was offered position of a conductor in National Theatre Brno in Janáček Opera.
 For a while he worked also as Principal Conductor of this opera.
 Under his musical preparation audience could experience interesting production such as The Miracles of Mary by Bohuslav Martinů, Puccini’s Tosca, Smetana’s Kiss, The Devil and Kate by Antonín Dvořák or Mozart’s Cosi fan tutte.